 A great option when you want a brown, moist sugar.
 Muscovado has quite a bit of molasses in it, so it’s great for a richer flavor.

 Stevia is a sweet powder that comes directly from the stevia plant and has become quite popular in the last few years.
 It’s 300 times sweeter than sugar, so you need only a small amount.
 It dilutes well in liquids and is perfect to sweeten hot and cold beverages.
 Stevia leaves are green, so make sure and look for green stevia powder.
 If it’s white, it’s probably been bleached.
 Stevia has a glycemic index of 0.

 Sweeteners to Avoid:

-It is best to avoid refined and chemically made sweeteners such as agave, white sugar, xylitol, corn syrup, etc. Shop wisely.
+It is best to avoid refined and chemically made sweeteners such as agave, white conventional sugar, xylitol, corn syrup, etc. Shop wisely.
 Many of the a raw sugars on the market are simply white sugar with a bit of molasses added back to give them a brown color.
-Just check the labels, as we discussed in the last post.
+Just check the labels, as we discussed in this post.

 After discussing different sweeteners, let’s get down to using some!
 I know I can always depend on Ina Garten’s recipes.
 They’re full of flavor and easy enough for the home cook.
 I adapted her Chocolate Walnut Blondie recipe from her book, Foolproof, to use less processed sugar and grain-free flours.